User-Defined Functions

 The effect of rejection depends on the program block in which the rejection is executed.
 In transformed data, rejections cause the program to fail to load.
 In transformed parameters or in the model block, rejections cause the current state to be rejected in the Metropolis sense.2

-In generated quantities, rejections cause execution to halt because there is no way to recover and generate the remaining parameters, so extra care should be taken in calling functions in the generated quantities block.
+In generated quantities there is no way to recover and generate the remaining parameters, so rejections cause subsequent values to be reported as NaNs.
+Extra care should be taken in calling functions which may reject in the generated quantities block.

 Type declarations for functions